etherforce/FeTSy/fetsy/webclient/scripts/controllers.coffee.md

 Save ticket if the period or deadline field is valid and there is some content.

-                if period or period is 0
+                if @contentField and period or period is 0
                     $uibModalInstance.close
                         'content': @contentField
                         'period': period